vaugerbird/Macro-Keypad/README.md

 * Controlled by Arduino Pro Micro
 * Dedicated reset switch/button
 * Includes dedicated mounting holes
+* Can include LEDs if wanted

 Notes
 ------

-* All switches are controlled by Arduino Pro Micro or any clone with simalar form factor
+* All switches are controlled by Arduino Pro Micro or any clone with the same form factor
 * All of the mechanical key switches are all programed in EAGLE as Cherry MX keys
 * 3D files for case TBD